section-engineering-education/engineering-education/content/articles/integrating-external-apis-with-flask/index.md

 6. Iterate over the `results` property and create a new dictionary for each movie, containing the title and the overview.
 7. Return the JSON data to the template.

 Serve the app and navigate to <http://localhost:5000/movies>.
-You should see the movies titles and overviews.
+You should see the titles and overviews of the movies..

 ### Conclusion
-In this tutorial, we have looked at how to send a request to a third party API.
+In this tutorial, we have looked at how to send a request to a third-party API.
 In this case, we have used the TMDB API.
-We have also seen how to send a request response to your app's endpoint as JSON.
+We have also seen how to send a request-response to your app's endpoint as JSON.